Busing During 63 Hybrid

 During D63 Hybrid (onsite learning in the morning and remote learning in the afternoon) bus transportation is available.

-- If you signed up for bus transportation when you registered your student(s), your information was processed, and your bus stop and pick up / drop off times are posted in the Parent Portal.
+- K-8 parents: if you signed up for bus transportation when you registered your student(s), your information was processed, and your bus stop and pick up / drop off times are posted in the Parent Portal.

 - Unless you qualify for free transportation per the requirements from the State of Illinois, you will be charged $240 - a 50 percent reduction of the standard bus fee.
 This only applies for the 2020-2021 school year.